Changissnz/goals/README.md

 the mutations that have occurred rather
 than the similarities that exist then
 and now.
 The reasoning is that the
-concept of monotony of themes
+concept of monotony through themes
 implemented by the long chain of
 feedback loops would convolute and
 distort the past and present "natural",